Ludophilia/Ft_printf/all_testcases.md

 * precision modifier
 * length modifier -->

+* \- - dash sign: The converted value (%d, %i... %c, %s, %u, %p, %x?) is to be left adjusted on the field  boundary.
+(The default is right justification.)
+The converted value is padded on the right with blanks, rather than on the left with blanks or zeros. **A - overrides a 0 if both are given.**
+* 0 - zero: The value should be zero padded.
+For %d, %i, %u, %x, %X conversions, the converted value is padded on the left with zeros rather than blanks.
+**If the 0 and - flags both appear, the 0 flag is ignored.**
+**If a precision is given with a numeric conversion (d, i, u, x, and X)**, **the 0 flag is ignored.** For other conversions, the behavior is undefined.
+* XXXXXX - verif

 * \# - pound sign: the value should be converted to another form.
 As far we're concerned for (%x, %X) conversions, a nonzero result has the string "0x" (or "0X" for X conversions) prepended to it .
-* ' ' - space: a blank should be left before a positive number (or empty string (WTF?)) produced by a signed conversion (%d, %i).
+* ' ' - space: a blank should be left before a **positive number** (or empty string<sup>WTF?</sup>) produced by a signed conversion (%d, %i).
 * \+ - plus sign: A sign (+ or -) should always be placed before a number produced by a signed conversion (%d, %i).
 By default, a sign is used only for negative numbers. **A + overrides a space if both are used.**